Updated on 27 May 2015.

 The NS&I refer to any payouts as 'wins', the lure of which can be very attractive to those wanting to earn some money back on what they invest.
 However, you are likely to win less, over the course of a year than the interest you would have earned on a standard savings account.
 Currently, investing your money in a top savings account or tax-free ISA would likely be a better option.

 These will enable you to earn money on what you invest and will pay you a better return than the average you will get back from premium bond wins.
 You could even think of the interest paid on your savings as a 'win' in itself - and one that is guaranteed to be paid out to you on a regular basis.

 In general, premium bonds aren't really worth considering in terms of a realistic return on your money.
 Although there is a chance that you could win big, the probability of hitting the jackpot is negligible at best.
 Those looking for reliable returns should turn to ISAs or savings accounts to maximise the worth of hard earned savings.
-Read our guides to find the very best savings accounts savings accounts or making the most of your cash ISA.
+Read our guides to find the very best savings accounts or making the most of your cash ISA.

 If you are a higher-rate taxpayer and have already used up your tax-free ISA allowance in its entirety, or the chance of winning a life changing sum, no matter how slim, is too tempting to pass up, then perhaps Premium bonds could suit you.
 But for the majority of savers who want or need to earn regular interest, a top-paying savings account is likely to prove itself to be a better option.

 In this way, premium bonds should be seen not as a viable savings account or investment, but as a way to forego earning interest in favour of chancing that interest on the possibility of winning money.